What is a Veterinary Technician?

-In addition to all the general nursing duties performed by all nurses, most veterinary technicians are additionally trained as dental hygienists, diagnostic imaging technicians, laboratory technicians, nurse anesthetists, and surgical assistants.
+In addition to all the general nursing duties performed by all nurses, most veterinary technicians train as dental hygienists, diagnostic imaging technicians, laboratory technicians, nurse anesthetists, and surgical assistants.

 As diagnostic imaging technicians, technicians will restrain their patients comfortably and act as diagnostic laboratory support who take x-rays of any part of an animal’s body that the veterinarian directs them to examine.
-Vet techs are trained to employ both film and digital x-ray machines.
+Vet techs train to employ both film and digital X-ray machines.
 Also, they may be involved in performing diagnostic tests like ultrasounds (where internal organs and structures are imaged with sound) or other contrast image technologies such as myelography.

-As nurse anesthetists and surgical nurses, vet techs are taught to deliver anesthesia to their patients, preparing animals for clinical procedures.
+As nurse anesthetists and surgical nurses, vet techs learn to deliver anesthesia to their patients, preparing animals for clinical procedures.
 This is a complex skill set that involves the use of medical mathematics and extensive knowledge of drugs and pharmacology.
 In addition, the experience of an individual vet tech will bear upon the use and choice of drugs and methods when delivering anesthesia to a patient.
-Anesthesia is typically employed during dental and surgical operations.
+Anesthesia is typically utilized during dental and surgical operations.

-As surgical nurses, vet techs will prepare patients for surgery by performing laboratory tests (as well as the doctor’s physical exam), preparing a protocol for drugs to prevent pain and ensure sedation, and preparing the patient for their surgery.
-In addition, by request of the licensed veterinarian, vet techs will assist during surgery and manipulate tissues during surgery at the doctor’s direction.
+As surgical nurses, vet techs will prepare patients for surgery by performing laboratory tests (as well as the doctor’s physical exam), preparing a drug protocol to prevent pain and ensure sedation, and preparing the patient for their surgery.
+In addition, by request of the licensed veterinarian, vet techs will assist during surgery and manipulate tissues at the doctor’s direction.